-The areal distribution of monitoring well sites in the GMD2 network and their vertical sampling distribution is good for capturing salinity trends in the Burrton area.
+The areal distribution of monitoring well sites in the GMD2 network and their vertical sampling distribution is good for capturing salinity trends in the Burrton area, especially considering the effective base of saltwater migration where either shale of the Wellington Formation underlies the aquifer or clay at the bottom of the Equus Beds overlies the bedrock.
 Based on this study, two additional monitoring wells are recommended for improving the detection of migrating salinity in the area of the Burrton plume.
 One well is recommended at Wichita/USGS monitoring well site IW-09 for sampling the middle level of the aquifer near the nose of the advancing salinity plume.
 The leading edge of the plume will most likely migrate through the middle level of the aquifer between the two wells at site IW-09, which are screened only in the shallow and deep levels of the aquifer.

-Another well is recommended to monitor the salinity in the deep part of the Burrton plume where no deep monitoring wells exist.
-This would be especially valuable for the area to the west-northwest of site EB13.
-Samples from the deep aquifer at this location, as well as the upper and middle aquifer levels, could provide an early indication of whether high chloride ground water was moving toward site EB13, which is about a mile west of four Wichita supply wells.
+Another well is recommended to monitor the salinity in the center of the Burrton plume where no monitoring well exists.
+An alternative to this well is utilization of one of the two domestic wells located near the geographic center of the Burrton IGUCA, drilled since 1996, screened in the lower aquifer, and grouted through the upper and middle aquifer, as a monitoring location for an assessment of the salinity.